Skip to content

 R. Spencer Antiques has been around since 1967 selling furniture, fine antiques and more.
 This institution in the Old Sellwood District boasts several thousand square feet of furnishings, art and other collector’s items that span many centuries of world history.

-Vintage Shopping in Portland
+Vintage Shops in Portland

 Shop On